CrankIt

 Is it physically accurate?

-Where it can be, it's exact: piston motion, valve events, the shared-crankpin 90° V8 geometry, the firing schedule, and the rpm↔speed relation through every gear are all computed, and every 3D part dimension derives from the documented engine spec (bore 4.12″, stroke 3.75″, 6.625″ rods, 10.75:1 compression — with real Muncie M20/M21 and 4L80E ratios and factory axle options).
-Where the model simplifies — like phenomenological volumetric efficiency or the managed clutch — the simplification is labeled in the app.
+Where it can be, it's exact: piston motion, valve events, the shared-crankpin 90° V8 geometry, the firing schedule, and the rpm↔speed relation through every gear are all computed, and every 3D part dimension derives from the documented engine spec (bore 4.12″, stroke 3.75″, 6.625″ rods, 10.75:1 compression — with real Muncie M20/M21 and 4L80E ratios and factory axle options; the driveline view even draws the Muncie's published gear tooth counts, which rebuild the documented ratios).
+Wheelspin comes from real weight transfer and a tire grip limit, calibrated so a wide-open launch matches the documented acceleration.
+Where the model simplifies — like phenomenological volumetric efficiency, the managed clutch, or the two-state (grip/slide) tire — the simplification is labeled in the app.
 It's an educational model first: honest about what's exact and what's illustrative.

 Why a 1968 GTO 400?